CONVEX

 Frequently Asked Questions

-How does a fiscal cliff differ from austerity?
+How does a fiscal cliff differ from ordinary government austerity?

 Fiscal Cliff is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Fiscal Cliff is influencing current positions.